askonube/IR-Network-Slowdowns/README.md

 ## 4. Investigation

-**Suspicious Activity Origin**: An endpoint within the 10.0.0.0/16 network, specifically the Windows VM "win-vm-mde" (IP: 10.0.0.137), initiated unusual activity causing a significant network slowdown, as observed by the networking team on June 09, 2025.
+**Suspicious Activity Origin**: An endpoint within the 10.0.0.0/16 network, specifically the Windows VM `win-vm-mde` (IP: 10.0.0.137), initiated unusual activity causing a significant network slowdown, as observed by the networking team on June 09, 2025.

 **Potential Reconnaissance**: The sequential scanning of IP addresses within the 10.0.0.0/16 network indicates an attempt to gather information about the internal network, possibly as a precursor to further attacks or to map the environment (T1595.001: Scanning IP Blocks).

 **Discovery via Port Scanning**: The device conducted a port scan, systematically targeting sequential ports on other hosts within the LAN, as detected by numerous failed connection attempts in Microsoft Defender for Endpoint logs (T1046: Network Service Discovery), likely to identify vulnerable systems or services.

-**PowerShell Execution**: A PowerShell script named portscan.ps1 was executed on "win-vm-mde" at 2025-06-08T16:29:40.1687498Z, just before the port scan began, leveraging PowerShell’s capabilities to automate the scanning process (T1059.001: PowerShell).
+**PowerShell Execution**: A PowerShell script named `portscan.ps1` was executed on `win-vm-mde` at `2025-06-08T16:29:40.1687498Z`, just before the port scan began, leveraging PowerShell’s capabilities to automate the scanning process (T1059.001: PowerShell).

-**Unexpected User Account Usage**: The portscan.ps1 script was launched by the user `ylavnu`, an action that was unexpected and not authorized by administrators, suggesting possible misuse of user credentials or compromised account
+**Unexpected User Account Usage**: The `portscan.ps1` script was launched by the user `ylavnu`, an action that was unexpected and not authorized by administrators, suggesting possible misuse of user credentials or compromised account

 ### MITRE ATT&CK TTPs